Multi-scale sparse domination: Introduction

-{\it Acknowledgements.} We would like to thank Richard Oberlin and Luz Roncal for informative conversations regarding sparse domination.
+We would like to thank Richard Oberlin and Luz Roncal for informative conversations regarding sparse domination.
+We thank the referee for various valuable suggestions and in particular for recommending to formulate versions of our results for the cases $p=1$ and $q=\infty$.
 D.B. was partially supported by NSF grant DMS-1954479.
 J.R. and A.S. were partially supported by NSF grant DMS-1764295, and A.S. was partially supported by a Simons fellowship.
+We thank Tuomas Hyt\"onen for pointing out an inaccuracy in the original formula \eqref{elldef}.

-{\it Remark.} After we circulated this paper, Jos\'e M. Conde-Alonso, Francesco Di Plinio, Ioannis Parissis and Manasa N. Vempati kindly shared their upcoming preprint \cite{CDIV}, in which they develop a metric theory of sparse domination on spaces of homogeneous type.
+{\it Remark.} After we circulated the first version of this paper, Jos\'e M. Conde-Alonso, Francesco Di Plinio, Ioannis Parissis and Manasa N. Vempati kindly shared their preprint \cite{CDIV}, in which they develop a metric theory of sparse domination on spaces of homogeneous type.
 There is a small overlap with our work, as \cite{CDIV} covers classes of singular Radon transforms, in particular non-isotropic versions of results in \S \ref{sec:SingRadon}.